Health and Wellness Programs

 and empower our members to become an active participant of their healthcare team.

 Nurse Advice Line

-The Wellness Assessment is a simple, digital health survey that helps you take steps toward a more vibrant and healthier life.
-The Wellness Assessment asks questions about your life and delivers customized action steps from our Lifestyle Management Program.
+The Wellbeing Assessment is a simple, digital health survey that helps you take steps toward a more vibrant and healthier life.
+The Wellbeing Assessment asks questions about your life and delivers customized action steps from our Lifestyle Management Program.

 Modules are self-paced, available online, and convenient for promoting physical and mental health, all things to help you feel your best.

 Assessment for non-members If you are not a member, you will need a Corp ID to take the assessment.
 If you don’t know your Corp ID, contact your Benefits Administrator or you can call Scott and White Health Plan Customer Service at 800-321-7947 (7 am – 7 pm, Monday-Friday).